Dartaban/Babela/README.md

 - Simple Pages
 - Exhibits
 - Strings echoed in theme files (via the ``t()`` function)
+- Simple Vocab (You must select an original to get the traduction displayed)

 The following elements are NOT translated OR NOT FULLY, as of now :